Faversham: Early history

-Faversham was established as a settlement before the Roman conquest.
+Faversham was established as a settlement before the Roman conquest of Britain.
 The Romans established several towns in Kent including Faversham, with traffic through the Saxon Shore ports of Reculver, Richborough, Dover and Lympne converging on Canterbury before heading up Watling Street to London.
 The town was less than 10 miles from Canterbury, and consequently Faversham had become established on this road network by 50 AD following the initial conquest by Claudius in 43 AD.
 Numerous remains of Roman buildings have been discovered in and around Faversham, including under St Mary of Charity Church where coins and urns were discovered during reconstruction of the western tower in 1794.
 In 2013, the remains of a 2,000-year-old Roman theatre, able to accommodate some 12,000 people, were discovered at a hillside near the town.
 The cockpit-style outdoor auditorium, the first of its kind found in Britain, was a style the Romans used elsewhere in their empire on the Continent.

 There is archaeological evidence to suggest that Faversham was a summer capital for the Saxon kings of Kent.
 It was held in royal demesne in 811, and is further cited in a charter granted by Coenwulf, the King of Mercia.
 Coenwulf described the town as 'the King's little town of Fefresham', while it was recorded in the Domesday Book as Favreshant.
 The town had established itself as a seaport by the Middle Ages, and became part of the Confederation of the Cinque Ports in the 13th century, providing a vessel to Dover.
 The Gough Map of Britain, printed in 1360, shows the Swale as an important shipping channel for trade.